data-intuitive/viash_tutorial_1/130-Components/README.md

 \[ImageMagick\] is pretty good at getting the defaults right.

 In order to wrap this script as a viash component, we need to write a viash config file.
-Let's start by describing the functionality in a yaml file.
+Let’s start by describing the functionality in a yaml file.

 ### Step 1: Functionality